SevenCoursera/GCData_Project1/Codebook.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 Data files used in this project:
-- 'features_info.txt':      Shows information about the variables used on the feature vector.
+- `features_info.txt`:      Shows information about the variables used on the feature vector.

-- 'features.txt':           List of all features.
+- `features.txt`:           List of all features.

-- 'activity_labels.txt':    Links the class labels with their activity name.
+- `activity_labels.txt`:    Links the class labels with their activity name.

-- 'train/X_train.txt':      Training set.
+- `train/X_train.txt`:      Training set.

-- 'train/y_train.txt':      Training labels.
+- `train/y_train.txt`:      Training labels.

-- 'train/subject_train.txt':Each row identifies the subject who performed the activity for each window sample of trainning set.
+- `train/subject_train.txt`:Each row identifies the subject who performed the activity for each window sample of trainning set.
 Its range is from 1 to 30.

-- 'test/X_test.txt':        Test set.
+- `test/X_test.txt`:        Test set.

-- 'test/y_test.txt':        Test labels.
+- `test/y_test.txt`:        Test labels.

-- 'test/subject_test.txt':  Each row identifies the subject who performed the activity for each window sample of testing set.
+- `test/subject_test.txt`:  Each row identifies the subject who performed the activity for each window sample of testing set.
 Its range is from 1 to 30.

 ## The instruction list

-1. Load original data 'X_train.txt' and 'X_test.txt'.
+1. Load original data `X_train.txt` and `X_test.txt`.
 2. Join the Activity and Subject labels to datasets 'X_train' and 'X_test'.
 3. Join the Set labels "training" and "testing" to datasets 'X_train' and 'X_test', so that in the combined datasets, data can also be identified.
 4. Merge the two datasets 'X_train' and 'X_test' into one dataset 'X'.
 5. Extract only the measurements on the mean and standard deviation for each measurement.
-    Key words "mean" and "std" were used in feature selection from 'features.txt', however angle features such as "angle(X,gravityMean)" were not selected.
+    Key words "mean" and "std" were used in feature selection from `features.txt`, however angle features such as "angle(X,gravityMean)" were not selected.
-6. Use descriptive activity names in 'activity_labels.txt' to name the activities in the data set by converting the activity column to factors.
+6. Use descriptive activity names in `activity_labels.txt` to name the activities in the data set by converting the activity column to factors.
 7. Change the column names of features with more readable names by the following steps:
     * Remove character '(', '(' from names
     * Replace character '-' by '.'